lightbiaggi/BookRaccomandationAzureDevOps/Readme.md

 ### Model Implementation using Jupyter Notebook :

-#### Introduction :
+#### Introduction of recommendation system :

 A recommendation system seeks to model a user Behavior regarding a Product , which help to understand how user interact with items.

-There are Two Primary type of recommendation system :
+There are 3 type of recommendation system :

-1. Collaborative Filtering System:

-This system builds a model of the user based on past choices, activities, and preferences.
+1. Collaborative Filtering System:This system builds a model of the user based on past choices, activities, and preferences.

-2. Content-Based Filtering System:

-This system builds an understanding of similarity between items.
+2. Content-Based Filtering System:This system builds an understanding of similarity between items.
 It recommends items that are similar to each other in terms of properties.

-### Update Pipeline Config:
+3. Hybrid Approach : This approach combines the collaborative and content-based approaches to build  more generalized systems.

+### Approach used in this Project:

+nfig:

 #### Build Pipeline
 1. Go to the **Pipelines -> Builds** on the newly created project and click **Edit** on top right